 Throw on your favorite flannel shirt and boots, cozy up by a warm fire, and get ready for the most comforting and healthy bowl of fall chili!
 Packed with nutrients and flavor, and one that you’ll want on repeat in your regular dinner rotation.

 It’s chili time!!
 A big pot of chili is usually the first thing I make the second the weather gets cooler in late September or early October.
 It signals to me, my favorite time of year is here!!!
 I crave everything cozy after a fun filled and busy summer.
 A hot bowl of chili with all the yummy toppings makes my fall loving heart happy.
+I even love a white chicken chili variation!
+Both my buffalo chicken and pumpkin chicken are two of my favorites.

 This past weekend, we spent a few days up in the mountains in a very remote area.
 It was the kind of place that doesn’t have a grocery store or restaurant in a 30 mile radius, and we had to be prepared.
 I packed our car full of our daily favorites and necessities, and made a big crockpot of chili for us to enjoy in the evening.